-Water Awareness Week poems were submitted by classrooms and judged by specific guidelines - spelling, grammar, neatness, and creativity.
+Water Awareness Week poems were submitted by classrooms and judged using specific guidelines - spelling, grammar, neatness, and creativity.
 Generous sponsors provide recognition and gifts for the top 16 poets.
 The top 4 poems are professionally framed, and 12 additional water poets receive "Special Merit" recognition.
 A special award was given to one poem with a unique theme.
-Prior to Water Festival, all 460 entries for 2017 contest were displayed at the Idaho effort.
-More memorable to some was that all of these budding poets great work was recognized by their peers at the event.

-Falls Public Library for two weeks.
+Prior to weeks.
 As difficult as it was, winners were chosen.
 The top 4 poems were professionally framed and their authors received great prizes they could share with friends.
-There are also 12 poems that received honorable mention, and those kids were awarded fishing poles for their
+There are also 12 poems that received honorable mention, and those kids were awarded fishing poles for their effort.
+More memorable to some was that all of these budding poets' great work was recognized by their peers at the event.